mcneilco/acas/README.md

 ## License
 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](http://www.gnu.org/licenses/gpl-3.0)
 [License] (./LICENSE)

+ChemAxon license note: Subject to possession of valid license, you may use ChemAxon's proprietary software JChemBase and Marvin JS under John McNeil &Co., Inc's application as known as ACAS Compound Registration.
+Note that it is a restricted license, which is not valid for other (open source) applications.
+Terms and conditions of such license are covered by ChemAxon standard EULA (available at https://docs.chemaxon.com/display/docs/End+User+License+Agreement+(EULA)+LIC) with the exemption of bullet six (6) of section entitled 'YOU MAY NOT'.
+Please contact ChemAxon for obtaining the license at sales [at] chemaxon.com.

 ## Copyright
 [Copyright (c) 2012-2016 John McNeil & Co.
 Inc. All rights reserved.] (./COPYRIGHT.txt)